AVSimulation/SCANeR-Quick-Starts/Pages/HT_FirstLaunch/HT_Navigate.md

 # How to?
-Launch SCANeR studio for the first time.

-SCANeR studio is intuitive but there are a few things you should know 😁
+Navigate in SCANeR studio.

 This guide explains how to navigate through the basic interfaces to be ready to run any simulation.